See below for some of our hardworking team:

 It was at this point Lisa realised that the whole political and financial system does not work for most people, and that democracy is ailing in this country.
 Many people that Lisa had encountered – many immigrants, refugees, indigenous people, and the poor – are overlooked by the system, and the poor are growing in increasing numbers.

-Lisa’s three sons are now grown up and she has two granddaughters.
+Lisa’s three sons are now grown up and she has two granddaughters and a grandson.
 Awareness of their futures motivates Lisa to work for better future for all.

 In 2010 Lisa launched a political movement, The Awareness Party, and now (2015) it is launching as a political party with a Visionary Constitution for this country as its foundation.